Hanousi/Cron/README.md

 ## Getting Started

-Simply unzip the file provided.
+Simply `git clone` the repository into a directory of your choosing

 ### Prerequisites